 Treatments and medications aside (that will be a whole other post), losing your hair does not automatically mean you need to buzz or shave it all off.
-Tyler is a bald man, and while he has tried it both of those ways, and has found a nice, short, respectable scissor cut is the best looking option for his head.
-Your best option is determined more by your skull shape and scalp condition than your hair loss.

-Patrick Stewart has a perfect skull, a face that looks chiseled out of marble, and skin that doesn’t ever seem to age.
+Patrick Stewart has a perfect skull, a face that looks chiseled out of marble, and skin that doesn't ever seem to age.
 If you have that going for you, yeah, you can (and should, at least once) shave your head even if you have a full head of hair.
-Because why not.
+Because why not?